Eintragung in das Handelsregister als juristische Person

 Procedure

-The registration of a company in the commercial register is generally carried out by a notary public.
+The registration of a company in the commercial register is generally carried out by a notary.

 More information

-Please note that you must also notify the registry court of any changes relevant to the company, such as changes to the company name, registered office, granting or revocation of procuration, etc.
+Please note that you must also notify the register court of any changes relevant to the company, such as changes to the company name, registered office, granting or revoking powers of attorney, etc.

 -